 Main St. Community Bldg.
 Kids of all ages can have lunch with clowns "Donations accepted but not necessary"

-Entertainment at the Pavilion with Shelby Jones
+Entertainment at the Pavilion with Caleb Francis

 Band Shell at the Park with Scott Mendenhall

-Tough Enough to Wear Pink?
+Tough Enough to Wear Pink? - X-Krush - Coors Light Beer Tent following Rodeo

 Band Shell - Tom Bridgewater